palashx7/beyondchats-backend/README.md

-🚀 BeyondChats – AI-Powered Blog Automation System
+# 🚀 BeyondChats – AI-Powered Blog Automation System

 An end-to-end full-stack automation system that scrapes blog articles, enriches them using competitor analysis and Large Language Models (LLMs), and exposes clean REST APIs for content management.

-Built as part of the BeyondChats Full Stack Developer Intern Assignment.
+Built as part of the **BeyondChats Full Stack Developer Intern Assignment**.

+---

 ## 📌 Table of Contents
 - [Overview](#overview)